vectordotdev/vector/docs/highlights/2020-10-28-new-aws-components.md

 ## Get Started

-To help you get started with these sources, we wrote [a guide][cloudwatch_guide] on collecting AWS CloudWatch logs via AWS Firehose.
+To help you get started, we wrote [a guide][cloudwatch_guide] on collecting AWS CloudWatch logs via AWS Firehose.
 With this setup you can send your AWS CloudWatch logs to any supported Vector [sink][sinks].

 We're eager to hear what you think about these sources!
 [Join our chat][chat] and let us know.